nuts92/Vibes/README.md

 ### User Profile Screenshots

 <img src="https://i.imgur.com/b7cea32.png" width="300"> <img src="https://i.imgur.com/OPze6Vr.png" width="300">  <img src="https://i.imgur.com/jzqwxzV.png" width="300"> <img src="https://i.imgur.com/V2aywKN.png" width="300"> <img src="https://i.imgur.com/VGCZoMT.png" width="300">

-### Creative Assets Copyrights
-All the drawable resources used in this project are all MIT Licensed which are free of Copyrights and can be used without attributions.

 ### Dowload the App
 To use this repository, fork/clone it, or download a zip using the green "Clone or download" button at the top of the file list.